Ishan25j/VR_project/README.md

 # VR_project

-Use Google VR SDK to build three VR world's...
+Use Google VR SDK to build three VR world's and a slider to interact with these worlds.